brickcap/openresty_examples/directives/README.md

 As we saw in the last chapter there is little difference between a vanilla nginx configuration and a nginx_lua configuration.
 In fact almost all of the nginx directives can be used as usual in an nginx_lua configuration file.
-However nginx_lua adds several new directives that enhances the configure-ability of nginx.
+However nginx_lua adds several new directives that enhances the configurability of nginx.
 We already looked at `content_by_lua` and `content_by_lua_file` in the last chapter.
 Here we will take a look at a few more intersting ones